498 Spanish Martyrs

-The 498 Spanish Martyrs were victims of the Spanish Civil War beatified by the Roman Catholic Church in October 2007 by Pope Benedict XVI.
+The 498 Spanish Martyrs are a group of murder victims in the Spanish Civil War who were beatified by the Catholic Church in October 2007 by Pope Benedict XVI.
 They originated from many parts of Spain.
 Their ages ranged from 16 years to 78 years old.
-Although almost 500 persons, they are a small part of the Martyrs of the Spanish Civil War.
+Although almost 500 persons, they are only a small part of the Martyrs of the Spanish Civil War.

 Background

 The Martyrs of the Spanish Civil War were clergy, religious and lay persons of the Roman Catholic church who were executed during the Spanish Civil War, in a period known as the Red Terror.
 It is estimated that in the course of the Red Terror 6,832 members of the Catholic clergy were killed.
 Some 2,000 of these have been proposed for canonization and have had their causes advanced to the Congregation for the Causes of Saints (CCS).
 Pope John Paul II was the first pope to beatify a large number of saints from the Spanish Civil War.
 About 500 Spanish martyrs were recognized by him in several beatifications since 1987.
 In this ceremony, Benedict XVI beatified 498 individuals, proposed in 23 separate causes, the largest group to be beatified so far.
 In addition to these, another 1000 martyrs are awaiting conclusion of their causes in the Vatican.